 Sound and image holding a story together.
 The same piece plays on a phone, on a community-center wall, inside a pop-up dome at a youth center, on a planetarium ceiling.
-Communities co-build installations in their own spaces — their voices, in their rooms, the way they want to hear them.
+We make the tools that let our communities build their own pieces — in the spaces we already meet in, our voices, our rooms, the way we want to hear them.

-A piece plays on a classroom screen in the morning and on a planetarium ceiling that night.
+Same piece on a classroom screen in the morning and a planetarium ceiling that night.
 On a phone in a bus seat and on the wall of a youth center an hour later.
-The technical work happens underneath — you see the room it lands in.
-If you're a community member who wants a piece in your space, pick the room that's closest to yours — we'll help figure out the rest.
+Pick the room closest to yours — the tools point you to which surfaces, formats, and audio profiles fit it.

 Fisheye renders, IMERSA fulldome masters, dome ring lighting cues, audience seating math.
 Up to 12 projectors with edge-blend.

+A wraparound projection room.
 Floor + ceiling projection optional.
-MPCDI v2 anchors, per-wall audio routing, curated walk path with breadcrumb state.
+MPCDI v2 anchors, per-wall audio routing, walk path with breadcrumb state.

 Edge-blend across building façades, geometry against real architecture, distance brightness curves, civic permitting brief included.